 Introduction

-The following proposal is presented for discussion within PPSAI working group by a number of WG participants from the Intellectual Property Constituency.
-It does not yet represent an endorsed position of the IPC.
+The following proposal is presented for discussion within PPSAI working group by working group member Volker Greimann in reaction to a proposal by a number of WG participants from the Intellectual Property Constituency.
+It does not yet represent an endorsed position of the RrSG.

-We believe that the policy stated in this proposal strikes an appropriate balance and will serve the public interest.
-Specifically, we believe such a policy will be beneficial for:
+I believe that the policy stated in this proposal strikes an appropriate balance and will serve the public interest.
+Specifically, I believe such a policy will be beneficial for:

 Service Providers – because it avoids the need to name the service provider as a party in a UDRP or other action.
 Naming the Provider as a party can tarnish the Provider’s reputation, subject it to litigation costs, and place it in the middle of a dispute between the Requestor and Customer.

-Customers – because it enables a much less drastic remedy than Publication to the entire world, thus limiting any incursion on Customer’s privacy to what is necessary to seek to resolve the issue.
+Customers – because it prevents undue disclosures both to the world or third parties without rights to receive such data, thus limiting any incursion on Customer’s privacy to what is necessary to seek to resolve the issue.

-Customers and Complainants – by enabling direct communication that may avoid further proceedings, which could be costly and time-consuming for both parties, and providing more information that will help determine if this is a case in which the time and expense of proceeding may not be warranted.
+Customers and Complainants – by enabling communication that may avoid further proceedings, which could be costly and time-consuming for both parties, and providing sufficient information that will help determine if this is a case in which the time and expense of proceeding may not be warranted.

-We look forward to discussion of this proposal by the Working Group.
+I look forward to discussion of this proposal by the Working Group.